 While SOCKS5 proxies do provide a few of the same benefits as VPNs, you shouldn’t use them together and SOCKS5 proxies are not a VPN replacement.
 You should choose one of these tools for different situations.
 Fortunately, NordVPN’s servers also support SOCKS5 connections.
 Get in touch via Live Chat to learn how to use NordVPN SOCKS5 proxy or read our guidelines for P2P servers.

 Unlike HTTP proxies, which can only interpret and work with HTTP and HTTPS webpages, SOCKS5 proxies can work with any traffic.

 HTTP proxies are high-level proxies usually designed for a specific protocol.
-While this means you get better connection speeds, they’re not nearly as flexible and secure as SOCKS proxies.
-SOCKS proxies are low-level proxies that can handle any program or protocol and any traffic.
+While this means you get better connection speeds, they’re not nearly as flexible and secure as SOCKS servers.
+SOCKS proxies are low-level proxies that can handle any program or protocol and any traffic without limitations.

 We value your privacy